What is endometriosis: causes to recognise

 -

-It is a safe choice because it does not act on the brain like a drug , but intelligently modulates inflammation, pain and mood receptors.
+It is a safe choice because it does not act on the brain like a drug but intelligently modulates inflammation, pain, and mood receptors.

 Unlike hormonal drugs, it does not alter estrogen levels and does not interfere with fertility.

-CBD isolate for endometriosis: how it works
+Isolated CBD for endometriosis: how it works

 In endometriosis, the main mechanisms involved are: